raycmorgan/vroom/README.markdown

 Juice - A simple resource web framework for Node.js
 ===================================================

-Juice's goals are to be an easy to use web framework for building scalable HTTP oriented applications.
+Vroom's goals are to be an easy to use web framework for building scalable HTTP oriented applications.